Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Generalization in Learning Dynamical Systems

 \section{Generalization in Learning Dynamical Systems}

-We explore the potential reasons behind inadequate performance of DL models on COVID-19 forecasting by studying their generalization ability.
-We experimentally explore the two cases, distribution shift in the data where the observations range changes; and parameter domains where the parameter range of the system in training and test differs.
+We explore the potential reasons behind the inadequate performance of DL models on COVID-19 forecasting.
+It is known that distribution shift often leads to poor generalization in DL.
+A model's performance deteriorates quickly when the test data distribution is different from training.
+We explore two distribution shift scenarios: changes in the data where the observation domain differs; and changes in parameters where the dynamics of the system in training and test differs.